 Learn to draw or refine your drawing skills at Frank Lloyd Wright's Fallingwater, one of America's most significant works of architecture.

-High School Residency: Drawing Intensive is for students entering grades 10 through 12 who are curious about a career in the visual arts, design or architecture who want to improve their drawing skills.
+High School Residency: Drawing Intensive is for students entering grades 10 through 12 who are curious about a career in the visual arts, design or architecture and/or who want to improve their drawing skills.
 This four-day program emphasizes sharpening observational and creative skills, learning and improving drawing abilities, and developing a body of work through a variety of drawing techniques, styles and media.
 All skill levels are welcome to apply.